oscarryz/manu/README.md

 # manu

-Minimalist Blogging Platform based on https://manuelmoreale.com/ blog because it's awesome.
+Minimalist Blogging Platform based on that powers https://oscarryz.com.

-(WIP)
+This is based largely on the https://manuelmoreale.com/ blog (he was very kind to share some tips).

-Idea is to create a blogging platform with the followig elements:
+This is a very simple blogging platform with the followig elements:

 - A WYSIWYG editor ( Use https://prosemirror.net to avoid start from scratch)
 - A controller that takes what the user writes and generate the HTML